jpriniski/NetCom/README.md

   - ⭐️ `Focal Narrative Alignment.ipynb`: Jupyter Notebook for running the narrative alignment analysis in the paper (Figure 3A)
 - Personal Narratives
   - `all_tweets.csv`: same file as above, just saved locally for running script.
   - `claims.csv`: causal claims extracted by the Causal Claims Transformer.
-The Causal Claims Transformer can be accessed at the following Hugging Face link.
+The Causal Claims Transformer can be accessed at the following Hugging Face [repo](https://huggingface.co/jpriniski/Causal-Claims-Transformer/blob/main/README.md)
   - ⭐️ `NarrativeShifts.R`: R Script for analyzing the personal narrative changes.